$\Psi(2s)$ production in $p+A$ collisions

-We have analyzed the data on $\psi'$ production in proton-nucleus ($p+A$) collisions, available from the NA50 Collaboration in the SPS energy domain.
-The investigated data sets include the absolute production cross sections as well as $\psi'$-to-Drell Yan (DY) cross section ratios.
-An adapted version of two component QVZ model has been employed to calculate $\psi'$ production cross sections.
-For both $\psi'$ and DY production, nuclear modifications to the free nucleon structure functions are taken into account.
-For $\psi'$, final state interaction of the produced $c\bar{c}$ pairs with the nuclear medium is also taken into account, in accordance with the previously analyzed $J/\psi$ data.
+\abstract { We have analyzed the data of $\psi(2S)$ production in proton-nucleus ($p+A$) collisions, available from the NA50 Collaboration in the SPS energy domain.
+The investigated data sets include the absolute production cross sections as well as $\psi(2S)$-to-Drell Yan (DY) cross section ratios.
+An adapted version of two component QVZ model has been employed to calculate $\psi(2S)$ production cross sections.
+For both $\psi(2S)$ and DY production, nuclear modifications to the free nucleon structure functions are taken into account.
+For $\psi(2S)$, final state interaction of the produced $c\bar{c}$ pairs with the nuclear medium is also taken into account, in accordance with the previously analyzed $J/\psi$ data.
 A satisfactory description of the data in $p+A$ collisions is obtained.
-Model calculations are extrapolated to low energy regime to predict the $\psi'$ suppression in proton induced collisions at FAIR SIS100.
+Model calculations are extrapolated to predict the $\psi(2S)$ suppression in proton induced collisions at near threshold energies. }